Breast reductions are life-changing procedures to reduce the size and laxity of large breasts.

 This young woman had her reduction with me for all those health and lifestyle issues associated with large breasts.
-But then she came back to me nearly a year and a half later having become really healthy and active, resulting in a 10 kilo weight loss.
+But then she came back to me nearly a year and a half later having become really healthy and active, resulting in a 10 kilo weight loss and her cup size had reduced to around a C-cup.
 She then wanted more fullness, especially at the top of her breasts, so we discussed implants.

 You can see that inserting an implant has achieved those goals, in a way that would not be possible from trying to do everything in a single surgery.